TZstatsADS/Spring2018-Project5-grp3/README.md

 ### Technique Principle:

-Utilizing Tensorflow as  a pre-trained model to extract feature of over twenty thousand images as a matrix of  512 columns.
+Utilizing Tensorflow as a pre-trained model to extract feature of over twenty thousand images as a matrix of 512 columns and designing algorithm to handle the extraction of feature from new test image.
+Improving the face detect algorithm provided by OpenCV to better fit our data set.
 Using cosine similarity for the image matching and the corresponding similarity.
-Using Logistics model to train and predict for gender, attractiveness and face shape (We also try the svm model, with the similar error rate as logistic.
-However, Logistic is faster and we obtain the probability for each class).
+Using Logistics model to train and predict for sex, attractiveness and face shape (We also try the SVM model, with the similar error rate as logistic.
+However, Logistic is faster and we obtain the estimated probability for each class).
 Building the dash page application and implement all the function inside.

 ***<p align="center">Error Rate for Logistic & SVM</p>***
   ![image](figs/table.png)<br>